Have you protected your copyright yet?

 Ephesians 1:14

-14 who is a deposit guaranteeing our inheritance until the redemption of those who are God's possession — to the praise of his glory.
-NIV
+14 Which is the earnest of our inheritance until the redemption of the purchased possession, unto the praise of his glory.

 3. The problem.
 The sovereignty of God seems to contradict the freedom or actual responsibility of man.
 But even though it may seem to do so, the perfection of sovereignty is clearly taught in the Scriptures, so it must not be denied because of our inability to reconcile it with freedom or responsibility.